-• government and health administration authorities;
+- government and health administration authorities;

-- private health insurers; and - other third-party payors.
+- private health insurers; and

+- other third-party payors.

 Significant uncertainty exists as to the reimbursement status of newly-approved healthcare products.
 Third-party payors, including Medicare, are challenging the prices charged for medical products and services.
 Government and other third-party payors increasingly are attempting to contain healthcare costs by limiting both coverage and the level of reimbursement for new drugs and by refusing, in some cases, to provide coverage for uses of approved products for disease indications for which the FDA has not granted labeling approval.
-Third-party insurance coverage may not be available to patients for any products we discover and develop, alone or with collaborators.
-If government and other third-party payors do not provide adequate coverage and reimbursement levels for our products, the market acceptance of these products may be reduced.
+Third-party payors do not provide adequate coverage and reimbursement levels for our products, the market acceptance of these products may be reduced.